 The City of Pasadena General Plan Noise Element has not adopted any specific outdoor or indoor noise standards for land uses impacted by transportation noise sources.
-Therefore, the State of California's noise standards would be utilized.
+The State of California's noise standards will be utilized.
 The State's interior and exterior noise standards are in terms of the CNEL scale.
 The standards state that for residential land use, the exterior noise exposure level shall not exceed 65 CNEL and the interior noise exposure level shall not exceed 45 CNEL.
-These levels are also consistent with the land use compatibility guidelines developed by the California Department of Health.
+These levels are also consistent with the land use compatibility guidelines developed by the California Department of Health, and will be used to assess noise/land use compatibility in this report.